Friedel Apelt: Friedel Franz

-The 20 July plot to assassinate Adolf Hitler failed in its objective, but succeeded in persuading the government of heightened terrorist risks on the home front.
-A plan was therefore dusted down which involved arresting a large number of people who had been active as politicians before the Nazi takeover.
+After the failure of the 20 July plot to assassinate Adolf Hitler, there were arrests of a large number of people who had been active as politicians before the Nazi takeover.
 The official lists were not entirely up to date, many of the names on them belonging to people who had fled abroad or died, but on the night of 22/23 August 1944 approximately 4,000 people who had been politically active before 1933 (and survived inside Nazi Germany since) were arrested.
 Friedel Franz was among them, in the context of what came to be known as Aktion Gitter: she was transferred to Ravensbrück concentration camp.

 As a Ravensbrück internee between August 1944 and April 1945, Franz was among those tasked with clerical work for the camp commander.
 Later she was sent to Genshagen where a sub-camp of the Sachsenhausen concentration camp had been established as part of a programme to try and compensate for the impact on the munitions industry of the country's desperate and intensifying shortage of industrial labour.
 The Genshagen camp was used to provide labour for a Daimler-Benz plant in the town.
 In 1999, more than fifty years later, at the age of 97, having become through marriage Fridel Apelt, she was still involved in a meeting held at the nearby Wentowsee Hotel, at which concentration camp survivors met Daimler-Benz executives in order to discuss wages and fair recompense ("Lohn und Würde") in respect of their time as forced labourers at the Genshagen plant.

 As Russian troops invaded from the east, concentration camps in that half of the country were hastily evacuated.
-On 4 May 1945, while undertaking one of the so-called death marches of camp inmates towards the west, Friedel Franz managed to escape captivity in the Prignitz region.
+On 4 May 1945, during one of the death marches of camp inmates towards the west, Friedel Franz managed to escape captivity in the Prignitz region.
 With three others from the group she made her way to Wittenberge which was the nearest town.
 She reported to the town hall in order to arrange ration coupons for food.
 The official whom she met explained that it was not possible for her to return home to Breslau and therefore sent her to a municipal soup kitchen ("Ernährungsamt" / literally: feeding office).
 Having always worked for a living, she initially rejected the idea of feeding people as a social service, but as the realities of the situation became clear she complied, and very quickly she was working at the Ernährungsamt, which soon, between May and October 1945, she found herself running.
 Two months later, still in Wittenberge, she set about creating a local Communist Party group.